Upgrade to Pro — share decks privately, control downloads, hide ads and more …

 near-infrared spectral signatures F. Coppola et al, J. Am.
 Chem.
 Soc.
 145, 12305 (2023) Important features from 3000 NIR spectra k-NN Random Forest Partial Least Squares Three Models:

-12. k-Means Clustering Unsupervised model groups data into clusters, where k
+14. k-Means Clustering Unsupervised model that groups data into clusters, where

-13. k-Means Clustering Main components of a k-means model: 1.
+15. k-Means Clustering Main components of a k-means model 1.
 Initialisation:

-Choose the number of clusters k that you want to identify in your dataset.
+Choose the number of clusters k to identify.
 Centroids can be distributed randomly 2.
-Distance metric: Similar to k-NN, you need a distance measure to define the similarity or dissimilarity, e.g. Euclidean or Manhattan 3.
-Assignment: Each point is assigned to the nearest cluster based on distance and then iterated…
+Distance metric: Similar to k-NN, a distance measure is required to define the similarity or dissimilarity, e.g. Euclidean or Manhattan 3.
+Assignment: Each point is assigned to the nearest centroid.
+The mean of all points in each cluster is calculated.
+This process iterates until convergence

 is the number of clusters identified An iterative algorithm is used to minimise cluster variance Animation from https://freakonometrics.hypotheses.org/19156 Place n observations into k sets S = {S1 …Sk } Minimise within cluster sum of squares (WSS) J = ∑|xi -μk |2 centroid of cluster k